Soul

-The soul is the purported immaterial aspect or essence of a living being.
+In religion and philosophy, the soul is the immaterial aspect or essence of a living being.
 It is typically believed to be immortal and to exist apart from the material world.
-The three main theories that describe the relationship between the soul and the body are interactionism, parallelism, and epiphenomenalism.
-Anthropologists and psychologists have found that most humans are naturally inclined to believe in the existence of the soul and that they have interculturally distinguished between souls and bodies.
+Anthropologists and psychologists have found that most humans believe in the existence of a soul or spirit, and that they have cross-culturally distinguished between the soul (or spirit) and the material body.